Drug Dogs are reminders of similar

 to commit) sodomy with an undercover law enforcement officer (LEO).

-government whether U.S. citizens do engage in sodomy.
-How can Lawrence
+whether U.S. citizens do engage in sodomy.
+How can Lawrence deny

-deny that U.S. citizens also have the right to recreate with drugs?
+that U.S. citizens also have the right to recreate with drugs?
+Perhaps

-Perhaps at the same time as having sex.
-If the officer had performed
+at the same time as having sex.
+If the officer had performed a sodomy

-a sodomy “sting” operation (similar to a prostitution sting but for the
+“sting” operation (similar to a prostitution sting but for the sake of argument

-officer, and at the same time had used drugs, and then before leaving the
+the same time had used drugs, and then before leaving the officer had purchased

-officer had purchased some drugs to take, then that scenario showcase the
+some drugs to take, then that scenario showcase the legal arguments presented

 Respectfully submitted,